samgd/samgd.github.io/_pages/about.md

   - /about.html
 ---

-I'm the technical lead of machine learning at
-<a href="https://myrtle.ai">Myrtle.ai</a>, a company that specializes in
-the efficient deployment of deep neural networks at scale.
-I lead the machine learning team in building products and solutions, engage with customers to understand their requirements, and keep track of the latest research to include within our products and solutions.

-I have significant experience using and compressing convolutional neural networks (CNNs), recurrent neural networks (RNNs), and Transformers for time series and sequential tasks due to Myrtle.ai's focus in this area.
+I have significant experience using and compressing convolutional neural networks (CNNs), recurrent neural networks (RNNs), and Transformers for time series and sequential tasks.
 I have a strong understanding of compression techniques such as quantization and sparsity and specific domains such as speech recognition, speech synthesis, and natural language processing.

 More broadly I'm interested in utilising machine learning and reinforcement learning to solve problems.